 Data science tackles the challenges of big data, real-time analytics, data modeling and smart information use.
 Scientific and economic progress is increasingly powered by our capabilities to explore big data sets.
 A key challenge of data science is to use big data sets of varying quality that are readily available, instead of small datasets that require careful, manual work.
-As a student participating in the DS3 track, you will work with data created every hour, minute, second and millisecond, rather than data that require (laborious) manual annotation and manual cleaning.
+As a student participating in the Data Science & Technology specialization, you will work with data created every hour, minute, second and millisecond, rather than data that require (laborious) manual annotation and manual cleaning.
 These big data sets are typically acquired by the unobtrusive monitoring of large populations of users in an everyday setting – rather than by monitoring small groups of carefully selected subjects in a laboratory setting.
 Data acquired by unobtrusive monitoring can be used in information systems to make a variety of smart services possible, based on real-time data analytics, complex event processing and context-aware process adaptation.
 The methodological challenges of big data analysis and smart services come with a number of technical challenges, and the need for developing new methods, models and tools.
 The challenges are:

 - To process datasets that are too big to be handled by a single machine or by traditional tools within a reasonable amount of time;

 - To process streaming data for real-time monitoring and tracking of events and real-time identification of trends;

 - To extract reliable conclusions and models from unreliable data, and from data integrated from multiple sources of varying quality;

 - To combine the above in smart services that bring added value to end users at the right time and at the right place.